An Overview of Fashion Law

-Fashion lawyers perform a broad range of duties from drafting and negotiating contracts, addressing and litigating trademark, copyright, and other intellectual property issues, forming and dissolving business entities, advising on branding development and protection, and consulting on design protection, import-export, licensing and other issues.
+Fashion lawyers perform a broad range of duties from drafting and negotiating contracts to addressing and litigating trademark, copyright, and other intellectual property issues.
+They are in charge of forming and dissolving business entities, advising on branding development and protection.
+Fashion lawyers also consult on design protection, import-export, licensing and other issues.

 Fashion law clients include designers, fashion houses, distributors, manufacturers, modeling agencies, retailers, and photographers.